 This fabric feels like a polyester or poly-blend fabric.
 It has some texture and slubs throughout.
 It also had a little bit of give so it was easy to sew and work with.
 I really like this skirt even though it’s polyester and red; the two things I usually stay away from!

 This gorgeous peach colored Pleated Pencil skirt is the perfect basic.
 It goes with almost everything in my closet because of its solid color.
 This is a dupioni silk that I got as a remnant from a manufacturer.
+Here are other ways to buy silk for cheap.

 I had one yard so this was the perfect project for it.
 The silk has a stiff hand and no drape so it wouldn’t have worked for anything else.
 It’s a peach color with a really nice sheen to it.